Holmistr/simcloud-cakery/README.md

-Infinispan-cakery is a performance stress project for (not only) Infinispan servers using PerfCake framework for benchmarking.
+Infinispan-cakery is a performance stress application for (not only) Infinispan servers using PerfCake framework.

 How to start it?